lambdaclass/cairo-vm_in_go/README.md

 And we will implement a `CompileHint` method which receives the hint's data from the compiled program in the form of `HintParams`, and a reference to the compiled json's `ReferenceManager`, a list of references to all ids variables in the program.
 And performs the following steps:

-1 - Create a map from variable name to HintReference
+1. Create a map from variable name to HintReference
-2 - Iterate over the hintParams's `ReferenceIds` field (a map from an ids name to an index in the ReferenceManager).
+2. Iterate over the hintParams's `ReferenceIds` field (a map from an ids name to an index in the ReferenceManager).
 For each iteration:

-    I. Remove the path from the reference's name (shortening full paths such a "__main__.a" to just the variable name "a"), II.
-Fetch the reference from the ReferenceManager (using the index from the ReferenceIds) III.
-Parse the Reference into a `HintReference` IV.
-Insert the parsed reference into the map we created in 1, using the shortened name (from 2.I) as a key 3 - Create an IdsManager using the map from 1, and the hintParam's ap tracking data 4 - Create a `HintData` struct with the IdsManager and the hintParam's Code
+    1. Remove the path from the reference's name (shortening full paths such a "__main__.a" to just the variable name "a"),
+    2. Fetch the reference from the ReferenceManager (using the index from the ReferenceIds)
+    3. Parse the Reference into a `HintReference`
+    4. Insert the parsed reference into the map we created in 1, using the shortened name (from 2.1) as a key

+3. Create an IdsManager using the map from 1, and the hintParam's ap tracking data
+4. Create a `HintData` struct with the IdsManager and the hintParam's Code

 ```go
 func (p *CairoVmHintProcessor) CompileHint(hintParams *parser.HintParams, referenceManager *parser.ReferenceManager) (any, error) {